danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-005-declarative-site-management-2.md

 platform `main` branch, it becomes less clear what the state of the platform is.

-Conversely, every time a change is made in the `main` branch that has not yet been execute, it becomes less clear what the state of the platform is.
+Conversely, every time a change is made in the `main` branch that has not yet been executed, it becomes less clear what the state of the platform is.

 ## Decision